-Final assessment should be undertaken as a summative observed structured clinical examination (OSCE) and undertaken by an independent qualified hysteroscopist.
+Final Assessment should be undertaken as a summative observed structured clinical examination (OSCE).
 It is recommended the assessment should take place after a period of 12-18 months of practice or at the request of the individual nurse or supervising consultant.

 It is essential that the principles of consent and privacy are adhered to (as per the Health and Disability Commission) for the above assessments.
 Guidelines on these themes are available in the NZNO position statement entitled "Privacy, confidentiality and consent in the use of exemplars of practice and journaling" (2005).
-See NZNO website Guidelines for Nurses and Midwives, Privacy, Confidentiality and Consent in the Use of Exemplars of Practice and Journaling 2005,i
+See NZNO website: Guidelines for Nurses and Midwives, Privacy, Confidentiality and Consent in the Use of Exemplars of Practice and Journaling 2005,2

-See NCNZ Code of Conduct http://nursingcouncil.org.nz/Nurses/Code-of-Conduct
+See NZNC Code of Conduct - Nurses/Code-of-Conduct